xrdesign/embodiedcode.net/README.md

 The increasing sophistication and availability of Augmented and Virtual Reality (AR/VR) technologies wield the potential to transform how we teach and learn computational concepts and coding.
 This project develops a platform for creative coding in virtual and augmented reality.
-The Embodied Coding Environment (ECE) is a node-based system developed on the Unity game engine.
-It is conceptualized as a merged digital/physical workspace where spatial representations of code, the artwork that is the output of the code, and user editing histories are co-located in a virtual 3D space.
+The Embodied Coding Environment (ECE) is a node-based system developed in the Unity game engine.
+It is conceptualized as a merged digital/physical workspace where spatial representations of code, the visual outputs of the code, and user editing histories are co-located in a virtual 3D space.

 It has been theorized that learners’ abilities to understand and reason about functions,